j9t/html-minifier-next/README.md

 HTML Minifier Next provides presets for common use cases.
 Presets are pre-configured option sets that can be used as a starting point:

 * `conservative`: Safe minification suitable for most projects.
 Includes whitespace collapsing, comment removal, and doctype normalization.
 * `comprehensive`: Aggressive minification for maximum file size reduction.
-Includes all conservative options plus attribute quote removal, optional tag removal, and more.
+Includes relevant conservative options plus attribute quote removal, optional tag removal, and more.

 **Using presets:**